cabraile/Elevation-Offset-based-Filter/readme.md

 ## Parameters
 * `~nparticles` (Default 1000).
 The number of particles the filter samples.
 * `~direct_resample` (Default `false`).
 If the method resamples right after updating weights (`true`) or if it waits a fixed period of time (`false`).
+* `~resample_rate` (Default `0.3`).
+How often the filter resamples particles.
+The higher the rates are, the more sensitive to noise the filter is; the lower the rates are, the more robust to noise the filter is, but takes longer to converge.
+Only used when `~direct_resample` is `false`.
 * `~publish_tf` (Default `false`).
 Whether to publish the `tf` or not.
 * `~frame_id` (Default "base_link").
 The frame of the robot.
 * `~sub_odom_topic` (Default "odom").
 The topic from which the filter receives the robot offsets.